wazuh/wazuh-documentation/source/getting-started/use_cases/configuration_assessment.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Check out some case uses of the Wazuh Security Configuration Assessment capability.
+  :description: Check out some use cases of the Wazuh Security Configuration Assessment capability.

 .. _configuration_assessment: